coq/coq/doc/sphinx/proofs/writing-proofs/reasoning-inductives.rst

    See examples of the :n:`@scheme_type`\s :ref:`here <scheme_example>`.

-.. cmd:: Scheme Equality for @reference
+.. cmd:: Scheme {?
+Boolean } Equality for @reference
-   :name: Scheme Equality
+   :name: Scheme Equality; Scheme Boolean Equality

-   Generates a Boolean equality and a proof of the decidability of the usual equality.
-If :token:`reference` refers to other inductive types, their equality must already be defined.
+   Tries to generate a Boolean equality for :n:`@reference`.
+If :n:`Boolean` is not specified, the command also tries to generate a proof of the decidability of propositional equality over :n:`@reference`.
+   If :token:`reference` involves independent constants or other inductive types, we recommend defining their equality first.

 .. example:: Induction scheme for tree and forest